Mid-Cities Music Teachers Association 2017-2018 Festivals

 Location: Tarrant County College North East Campus

-Registration Fee: $12.50 per student for MCMTA members and $18 per student for non-MCMTA members.
+Registration Fee: $12.50 (for Fall Festival) or $13.50 (for Sonatina) per student for MCMTA members and $18 (both festivals) per student for non-MCMTA members.
 Fees may be paid online when registering or by checks made out to MCMTA (see online registration form for details).
 Checks must be postmarked by the registration deadline.

 - *** Participating teachers are required to sign up and monitor an adjudication room. ***

 - Teachers will be responsible for notifying students of their assigned time and rooms.
 They will be notified of the schedule by email AFTER registration closes.
 Teachers may want to print a student information sheet for each student.
 Teachers must inform the Festival Chair of any switched times within their studio.
 Students will only be allowed to play at the designated time on the master schedule that the door monitors will have on the day of the festival.
 Teachers or students who have switched times without notifying the Festival Chair will not be allowed to play other than at their assigned time.
 Please note that the schedule will not be modified to accommodate students who are sharing scores or books.

 - Please notify the Festival Chair of any cancelled time slots.